 Globalization, like its mother, Naturalization has also corrupted nature, but on a global scale, which makes it a much more insidious idea; the idea behind the Anthropocene.

 An idea that would have required an excess of money (available only after the first industrial revolution), transportation (to move products around), infrastructure and finally a rising middle class ready and willing to enter this new stage of development, complete with car, roads, furniture, houses and the majority of employment mobilized to create more.

 Have we forgotten artists?
 Not entirely, because the arts (for the most part) exist solely through the funding of the very entities that started the ‘Natural-with-a-capital-N/ Globalist-with-a-capital-G revolution’ in the first place.
 Only persons of means can afford to buy art, (or buy enough of it to influence its making), and those who control the means control the culture, just like those who control the culture control the means i.e. the same people.

 Poetry, on the other hand, is available to all.
 A poem cannot be purchased, only read and re-read, printed, copied, held, lost, scattered, invented, grown out of the cracks in the concrete, the fertile soil of language itself that is as much of the Earth as it is of the world… again, quoting Bernstein, “but how can you invent what was a potential all along?”
 (Bernstein 1992) It is the world that the poets claim for the Earth through language.
-A process of re-wilding, that no one can control the production of, because what is written doesn’t belong to any one (not even the writer).
+A process of re-wilding, or new-wilding, that no one can control the production of, because what is written doesn’t belong to any one (not even the writer).
 All that we possess (or control) are the faculties of reading and comprehension itself, and of how much or how little is comprehensible.
 The rest, we say, is lost in communication.